 The CVOW project, located 27 miles off the Virginia Beach coastline, is approximately 66% complete.
 Onshore construction for transmission infrastructure began in late 2023, with offshore construction commencing in early 2024.

-Key milestones achieved to date include:
+Key milestones achieved include:

 - All 176 monopile foundations have been installed.
 Monopiles are single vertical steel cylinders that serve as the base for the turbines.

-- The first of three offshore substations has arrived at the Portsmouth Marine Terminal, with its jacket foundation already installed.
+- The first of three offshore substations has also arrived at the Portsmouth Marine Terminal, with its jacket foundation already installed.

 - The first turbine is expected to be installed in November 2025, with first power generation targeted for the first quarter of 2026.